bstiq/keyboard-pcb-guide/README.md

 ![usb](pics/usb.PNG)

-You can also add labels to make the routing easier later.
+Add labels ending with plus and minus to enable differential pair routing later.

 Let's connect all the VCC connections together and all the GND connections together.
 Normally, you would place a capacitor between AVCC and VCC if you were using the built-in ADC (analog to digital converter), but we don't care about that for a keyboard, so just directly connect them.
 Here's what everything look like at this point: